ha7ilm/rpitx-app-note/README.md

 Use the flow graph in `gnuradio/am-rpitx`.
 This will transmit an **AM** signal.

 * One thing that can be screwed up is **gain**.
-You have to set the gain of the input signal correctly, everywhere!
-I had to play with the AGC to get it correctly.
+I had to play with the AGC to get it right.

 ![AM in GQRX](/images/grc-am.png?raw=true)